raadned/vertx-kafka-integration/README.md

-# vertx-kafka-integration
+# Vert.X - Kafka

-Sample Vert.X - Kafka integration
+Sample Vert.X application interacting with a Kafka queue.

 # About

-Project created to demo the Vert.x client integration with Apache Kafka.
+Sample project to demo the Vert.X Kafka client.

+ - A Vert.X websever exposes a REST endpoint that will invoke the Kafka producer.
+ - Consumers are then listening to the queue and processing the messages.
+ - Configuration is passed as json files

-## Setup required
+## Dependencies required to run the project

-1. Install Kafka (instructions to follow)
+1. Kafka    ( instructions to install are available here: https://kafka.apache.org/quickstart )

 ## Running locally

 Start the project by running the Main class in Intellij.

-Option to run using the generated jar incoming soon :)
+## Future work

+ - Deploy to Kubernetes